-Rare Disease Day takes place on 28 February around the world and is an annual celebration and fundraiser for those Rare Gems in our community.
+Rare Disease Day takes place on the last day of February around the world and is an annual celebration and fundraiser for those Rare Gems in our community.
 Here in New Zealand we are lucky to be the first to kick off the celebrations worldwide.

 Find out how other countries are celebrating their Rare Gems: